 If any document is not available, Early Head Start staff works with families to get them completed.
 Please call 231-767-7253 for assistance.

-- Why are there waiting lists to participate in Early Head Start?
+Why are there waiting lists for Early Head Start?

 Regardless of waiting lists, anyone interested in participating should apply.
 If you don’t apply, there is no way to get into the program!